Skills

 Lion behavior – so different by day and night

 The general behavior of lions African Lions (Panthera leo) are sometimes overrated in their danger for people hiking in Big-5 game areas.
-Lion behavior is such that they normally sleep and rest for 20 hours a day just to replenish…
+Lion behavior is such that they usually sleep and rest for 20 hours a day to replenish their…

 Recipe for disaster – elephant bulls in musth